Publications for Young Writers

-Articles, essays, short stories, poetry, reviews and artwork on a variety of topics relevant to 14-25 year old females.
+Articles, essays, short stories, poetry, reviews, and artwork on a variety of topics relevant to 14-25-year-old females.

 "Cornerstone [previously called "The Children's Corner"] accepts submissions of previously unpublished poetry from students in grades K-12.
 Seeks writing that looks for fresh ways to recreate scenes and feelings.
 Honest emotion and original imagery are more important to a poem than rhyming and big topics—such as life, moralizing, and other abstractions.
 Parental signature must accompany submissions.

-An online teen comedy magazine publishing fiction, poetry, drama/playwriting, screenplay/screenwriting, art, video, and arts and entertainment by high-school aged contributors on a weekly schedule.
+An online teen comedy magazine publishing fiction, poetry, drama/playwriting, screenplay/screenwriting, art, video, and arts and entertainment by high-school-aged contributors on a weekly schedule.
 "The Milking Cat is the place for young comedians."

 Uniquely created by girls 8-14, contains fiction, poetry, artwork, science, articles about the lives of girls and women around the globe.

-Ninth Letter web edition is dedicated poetry and fiction by graduate and undergraduate creative writing students across the country.
+Ninth Letter web edition is dedicated to poetry and fiction by graduate and undergraduate creative writing students across the country.

 A monthly publication from the editors of One Story.
 This publication features teen writers and is available in print as well as via Kindle and other e-reading devices.

-A global, online, non-profit literary journal for young readers, writers and artists, whose editorial board consists of teenagers with a passion for uplifting other teenagers through creative expression.
+A global, online, non-profit literary journal for young readers, writers, and artists, whose editorial board consists of teenagers with a passion for uplifting other teenagers through creative expression.
 Accepts poetry, short stories, and illustrations from young adults 14-20 years old.